Memory in Non-Monotonic Stress Response of an Athermal Disordered Solid: Discussion

 In previous studies, the non-monotonic response observed in the two--step protocol was explained via the assumption of a broad distribution of relaxation times~\cite{lahini2017nonmonotonic, murphy2020memory}.
-This provides intuition for the initially unexpected non-monotonicity: consider a system that is composed of slow and fast elements (with respect to experimental timescales) and that is subjected to the two--step protocol.
+This provides intuition for the initially unexpected non-monotonicity: consider a system (as for instance a glass~\cite{amir2012relaxations}) that is composed of slow and fast elements (with respect to experimental timescales), and that is subjected to the two--step protocol.
 Directly after the second perturbation, the system remembers -- via the slow elements -- its state before the perturbation, while the fast elements adapt rapidly to the new value of the external parameter.
 This creates a situation in which the two types of elements relax in opposite directions.
 The fast elements relax first, causing the unexpected increase in the response (in our case: pressure) with time.
 Eventually the slow elements then turn the relaxation around, giving rise to non-monotonic dynamics.
 This picture, though physically appealing, is arguably not needed to deduce the explicit formula in Eq.~\eqref{twopred}: the only ingredient required here is linear response, and we would argue that the earlier approaches were effectively using LRT, at least implicitly.
-It is easy to check that LRT with an exponential relaxation function {\em cannot} produce a non-monotonic response in a two-step protocol; what is needed is a slow relaxation, e.g.\ of power law or logarithmic type.
+To be specific, Eq.~(3) from Ref.~\cite{lahini2017nonmonotonic} can be recast in terms of the Linear Response formula (Eq.~\eqref{twopred}) with the susceptibility a single logarithmic decay function.
+On the other hand, it is easy to check that LRT with an exponential relaxation function {\em cannot} produce a non-monotonic response in a two-step protocol; what is needed is a slow relaxation, e.g.\ of power law or logarithmic type.
 In this sense the LRT framework helps to sharpen the physical picture of slow and fast elements into quantitative conditions on the relaxation function.

+Overall, the memory effect we observe, which has also been reported for a range of different of systems~\cite{lahini2017nonmonotonic, kursten2017giant, rubinstein2018nonmonotonic,he2019,prados20, murphy2020memory,omar20}, can be explained using linear response as long as the perturbations are small.
+A natural question is what happens beyond the linear regime.
+As shown in Appendix~\ref{nonlinear}, qualitatively the same phenomenology is present in the non--linear regime.
+This indicates that the memory effect is a generic response of the system under the chosen protocols and not merely an artifact of linear response.
+A quantitative analysis of the $t_{\rm{p}}$ scaling in this regime is left for future work.